 One for all fans of the Fab Four, this experience takes you to landmarks from the career of the legendary Beatles.
 You’ll discover how London helped pave the way for George, Ringo, Paul and John as you take a journey through their musical history.
 Take in film locations from A Hard Day’s Night and Help! as well as homes, hangouts and studios where they recorded some of their most famous songs.
 No tour would be complete without a visit to Abbey Road Studios and the famous road crossing – your guide will tell you everything you need to know about Beatlemania.

 Cheese is for life, it’s not just for Christmas.
-In fact, if you just can’t get enough cheese, there’s a name for people like you – turophiles.
 And what better way to enjoy London than spending two hours tucking into all different types of cheese with fellow cheese enthusiasts as you take in the sights on this walking tour.
 Kick things off in an iconic Mayfair cheesemonger, via Fortnum & Mason to other cheese landmarks you never knew existed.
 The tour concludes with an interactive cheese trivia quiz, so pay attention at the back.

 London’s East End is synonymous with the horrific crimes of Jack the Ripper, despite the murders having taken place over 130 years ago.
 When Mary Ann Nichols’ body was discovered on the morning of 31 August 1888, it was the beginning of a series of brutal murders that have baffled police to this day.
-This tour visits various sites through surviving buildings, exploring the mystery that still surrounds the events, hearing tales of the time and grasping the significance of the case.
+This tour visits various sites through surviving buildings, exploring the mystery that still surrounds the events.
+Hear tales of the time and grasp the significance of the case.